johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Routing component

-An Angular [component](guide/glossary#component) with a `RouterOutlet` that displays views based on router navigations.
+An Bangular [component](guide/glossary#component) with a `RouterOutlet` that displays views based on router navigations.

 For more information, see the [Routing & Navigation](guide/router) page.